 How to deal with insolvency?

 How you deal with your insolvent business is dependent on the circumstances that surround your business currently.
-Whatever your business’ circumstances, there is an option out there available to you.
+Whatever your business’s circumstances, there is an option out there available to you.

 Your business is insolvent but there are options available to save the business or close voluntarily including – creditors voluntary liquidation (CVL), company voluntary arrangement (CVA) and administration